Additive normal tempered stable processes for equity derivatives and power law scaling: Introduction

-We provide a calibration example of the ATS on the S\&P 500 and EURO STOXX 50 implied volatility surfaces of the 30th of May 2013.
+We provide a calibration example of the ATS on the S\&P 500 and EURO STOXX 50 implied volatility surfaces of the $30^{th}$ of May 2013.
 The ATS calibration is on average two orders of magnitude better than the corresponding LTS in terms of mean squared error.
 We show that the calibrated time-dependent parameters present an interesting and statistically relevant self-similar behavior compatible with a power-law scaling subcase of ATS.
+Moreover, we have verified that these results are robust over time.

 The main contributions of this paper are threefold.
-First, we introduce a new broad family of Additive processes, which we call Additive normal tempered stable (ATS) processes.\\ Second, we calibrate the ATS processes on S\&P 500 and EURO STOXX 50 volatility surfaces.
-We show that ATS has better calibration features (in terms of both the Mean Squared Error and the Average Percentage Error) than LTS and Sato processes (constructed extending the same LTS).\\ Finally, we consider a re-scaled ATS process via a time-change based on the implied volatility term-structure.
+First, we introduce a new broad family of additive processes, which we call additive normal tempered stable (ATS) processes.\\ Second, we calibrate the ATS processes on S\&P 500 and EURO STOXX 50 volatility surfaces.
+We show that ATS have better calibration features (in terms of both the Mean Squared Error and the Mean Absolute Percentage Error) than LTS and Sato processes.\\ Finally, we consider a re-scaled ATS process via a time-change based on the implied volatility term structure.
 We show that the calibrated parameters exhibit a self-similar behavior w.r.t. the new time.
 The statistical relevance of these scaling properties is verified.

 The rest of the paper is organized as follows.
-In Section {\bf \ref{section:Themodel}}, we prove that it exits a new family of Additive processes as the natural extension of the corresponding L\'evy processes.
-In Section {\bf \ref{section:calibration}}, we describe the dataset used in the calibration and the calibration results for LTS, ATS and Sato processes.
-In Section {\bf \ref{section:scaling}} we present an interesting scaling property of the calibrated parameters.
+In Section {\bf \ref{section:Themodel}}, we introduce the model: we prove that there exists a new family of additive processes as the natural extension of the corresponding L\'evy processes.
+In Section {\bf \ref{section:calibration}}, we describe the dataset used in the calibration, the calibration results for ATS, LTS, and Sato processes and an interesting scaling property of the calibrated parameters.
+In Section {\bf \ref{section:AdditionalResult}}, we show that LTS and Sato processes fail to reproduce some stylized facts observed in market data, which are adequately described by ATS processes and we present a robustness analysis.
 Finally, Section {\bf \ref{section:conclusions}} concludes.